IIIF/cookbook-recipes/recipe/0118_multivalue/index.md

 ## Use Case

 In some cases, a work is known by more than one title (or has multiple authors, subject heading, etc.) that we would like to display to end users.
-In this case, our work has variant titles that we will include in the `metadata` property using the required arrays.
+In this case, our work has title variants that we will include in the `metadata` property using the required arrays.
 This pattern can be applied to any property values that are intended to be displayed to end users.

 ## Implementation Notes

 Language maps are required of all strings that are intended to be displayed to the user (this includes the `label` and `summary` properties, as well as `label` and `value` properties within the `metadata` and `requiredStatement` properties).
 Furthermore, the language map pattern requires that all values are supplied as an array, whether a single value or multiple value strings.
-For example, if the work in question has multiple values for a property, all values would be included as separate strings within a single array; if the property has only a single value, the value would be included as a single-value array.
+For example, a work with multiple authors would include separate strings for each author within a single array: `["Picart, Bernard", "Bernard, Jean-Frédéric"]`; a work with only one author would have a single string also within an array: `["Whistler, James McNeill"]`.

-In the case of multiple languages, all associated values must be arrays of strings with separate arrays for each language.
-For more information, see the Presentation API [Language of Property Values](https://iiif.io/api/presentation/3.0/#44-language-of-property-values) section.
+In the case of multiple languages, each language is represented by its own "language code/array" pair.
+For more information on language maps and multi-language values, see the recipe [Internationalization and Multi-language Values][0006].
+For more information on what clients are expected to do with language map properties and values in general, see the Presentation API [Language of Property Values](https://iiif.io/api/presentation/3.0/#44-language-of-property-values) section.

 ## Restrictions